-- 2.1.1 This Bus Service Improvement Plan (BSIP) covers the whole of the West Berkshire District Council area, which will be covered by a single Enhanced Partnership (EP).
-There was no appetite amongst the bus operators or the Council to progress franchising as very few services operate without subsidy. - 2.1.2 An Enhanced Partnership is an agreement between a local transport authority and the bus operators to work together to improve local bus services.
-It includes a clear vision of the improvements that the EP is aiming for (the BSIP), and accompanying actions to achieve them (set out in one or more EP schemes). - 2.1.3 Franchising is a model for providing bus services used in London and elsewhere in Europe.
+- 2.1.1 This BSIP covers the whole of the West Berkshire District Council area, which is covered by a single Enhanced Partnership (EP).
+There is no appetite amongst the bus operators or the Council to progress franchising as very few services operate without subsidy. - 2.1.2 An Enhanced Partnership is an agreement between a local transport authority and the bus operators to work together to improve local bus services.
+It includes a clear vision of the improvements that the EP is aiming for (the BSIP), and accompanying actions to achieve them (set out in our EP scheme). - 2.1.3 Franchising is a model for providing bus services used in London and elsewhere in Europe.
 In a franchising scheme, the local authority will determine the details of the services to be provided where they run, when they run, and the standards of the services.
 Bus operators would then provide their services under contract to the local authority.
 No other services can operate in the franchised area without the agreement of the franchising authority.